 5 Tips for Polite and Diplomatic Language

-In this podcast I'm going to teach you 5 ways to be polite and diplomatic in your speaking.
+In this blog we are going to teach you 5 ways to be polite and diplomatic in your speaking.

 If you're too direct when you speak you can come across as aggressive and this might put people off.
 This is true in business meetings and negotiations, but also in many other day to day situations.
 Here are 5 ways you can make your English more polite, indirect and diplomatic.
 Follow these tips and you should make the right impression when you talk to people.